wavemotion-dave/DS994a/README.md

 -----------------------
 * The 512K megademo8.bin will play (and is really cool!) but fails when it gets to the scanline stuff near the end.
 * Borzork has audio squealing during gameplay.
+* Save and Load state do not yet work with SAMS expanded memory nor the special SuperCart or MiniMem.
+Coming soon.
 * Congo Bongo requires RAM mirrors enabled so it doesn't glitch on Level 2.
 Use Options to enable.

 Blend Mode (DSi) :
 -----------------------
-ColecoDS supports a "blend mode" which I borrowed from my scheme on StellaDS.
+DS99/4a supports a "blend mode" which I borrowed from my scheme on StellaDS.
 In this mode, two frames are blended together - this is really useful when playing games like Space Fury or Galaxian where the bullets on screen are only 1 pixel wide and the DSi LCD just doesn't hold onto the pixels long enough to be visible.
 These games were designed to run on an old tube TV with phosphor which